 My course has helped build my confidence.
 I now go to Tesco and buy ingredients on my own, making cooking my own meals all the more exciting.
-I really enjoyed working in our New To You shop and selling items there, it made me speak with different types of people.
+I really enjoyed working in our New To You course-run charity shop and selling items there, it made me speak with different types of people.
+39